canonical/pebble/README.md

 Pebble is invoked using `pebble <command>`.
 To get more information:

 * To see a help summary, type `pebble -h`.
-* To see short description of all commands, type `pebble help --all`.
+* To see a short description of all commands, type `pebble help --all`.
 * To see details for one command, type `pebble help <command>` or `pebble <command> -h`.

 A few of the commands that need more explanation are detailed below.